puppetlabs/bolt/docs/_examples/deploy-tig-stack/index.md

 ## Examining the Plan

-Now that all of the required modules have been installed and the inventory file is populated with nodes, we'll take a look at the plan that will deploy the metrics visualization.
+Now that all of the required modules have been installed and the inventory file is populated with targets, we'll take a look at the plan that will deploy the metrics visualization.
 In the `site/` directory, you'll find the following plan:

 ```puppet
 {% include_relative Boltdir/site/tig/plans/init.pp -%}
 ```

 Plans let you compose different tasks together in meaningful ways and can have multiple steps, compute input, and process output.
-The first step in this plan installs the `puppet-agent` package and collects facts from each of the nodes in the inventory file.
+The first step in this plan installs the `puppet-agent` package and collects facts from each of the targets in the inventory file.

 Next, the first apply block will apply the `dashboard` manifest, which installs and configures both Grafana and InfluxDB.
 This manifest inherits a separate class called `tig::params`, which contains configuration parameters.